tldr-pages/tldr/pages/linux/gcov.md

 `gcov {{-a|--all-blocks}} {{path/to/file.cpp}}`

-- Write branch frequencies to output file and summary info to standard output as a percentage:
+- Write branch frequencies to output file and print summary information to `stdout` as a percentage:

 `gcov {{-b|--branch-probabilities}} {{path/to/file.cpp}}`